-Graduate programs can design the nomination and review process based on what is feasible and equitable for their program, but it should be managed by the Chair (who should therefore not be selected).
+Graduate programs can design the nomination and review process based on what is feasible and equitable for their program, but it should be managed by the Graduate Program Chair (who should therefore not be selected).
 It might be easiest for Chairs to email graduate students and faculty soliciting nominations for the award.
 The call can ask for a brief summary of the achievements, service, and qualities of the nominee.
 Chairs can then select the faculty member they wish to recognize and/or ask a committee to review submissions.
-Nominees should show excellence in the advising or mentoring of graduate students within the graduate program.
+Nominees should show excellence in the advising or mentoring of graduate students within the graduate program and abide by the UC Davis Principles of Community.

 - Chairs decide on a nomination and/or review process for the program.